wisechengyi/redex_repro/README.md

 =================================

 1. Install docker on your machine
-2. Build the container
+2. Build the ubuntu container
     ```
     git clone https://github.com/wisechengyi/redex_repro.git
     cd redex_repro/ubuntu

+    # This is going to take some time
-    docker build . -t redex:repro # redex binary will be at /redex/redex
+    # redex binary will be at /redex/redex
+    docker build . -t redex:repro
     ```
 3. Start the container
     ```